 - 1. That Cabinet note the progress made since the climate emergency was declared in July 2019. - 2.
 That Cabinet endorse the proposed way forward in developing a Public Services Board Climate Emergency Charter involving a range of partners which will be supported by individual action plans for organisations. - 3.
 That Cabinet endorse the proposals for a Community Conversation on climate change to be led by the Public Services Board which will shape the Charter and inform our actions. - 4.
 That Cabinet approve the timetable for taking forward the PSB Charter and the Council's Climate Emergency Action Plan. - 5.
-That Cabinet refer this report to the members of Corporate Performance and Resources Scrutiny Committee and the Environment and Regeneration Scrutiny Committee by email to request their for their views on how this work is being progressed andwith any comments being considered by the Managing Director for final approval of the report under the use of the Managing Directors Emergency Powers; and for this report to be distributed to all members and Town and Community Councils and across the Third Sector for information. - 5.6.
-That the use of article 14.14.2 (ii) of the Council's Constitution (urgent decision procedure) be authorised in respect of the above recommendation(s) in order that the matter can be addressed in the current circumstances.
+That Cabinet refer this report to the Corporate Performance and Resources Scrutiny Committee and the Environment and Regeneration Scrutiny Committee for their views on how this work is being progressed and distribute to all members and Town and Community Councils and across the Third Sector.